Don’t Take Your Parents For Granted

 ‘You’re a teen growing up.
 And I know you’re so good, I know you.
 But I feel like I don’t know this teen who’s growing up.’
 Even now, she was hovering around my desk as I wrote.

 ‘I don’t know the books you read, the people you watch and listen to.
 You don’t tell me!
 How can we live like boarders in the same house?
 We’re living in two different worlds.’

 Teenagers, myself included, often grow irritated and file away such sentences as the run-of-the-mill parental emotional blackmail.
 But somewhere inside, it pricked me.
 I needed to ask myself if it was true.

 Thus I did it the way I discover most inner truths — I picked up my pen and a journal.
 Scribbling to myself, I hit upon a breakthrough and realised all the signs pointed my way.

 It was honest truth that whenever she came to speak to me, I was distracted in a ‘please buzz off, I’m writing!’ way.
 When I wasn’t finished, I let the food she made go cold for hours.
 Every time she passed me, I ended up asking her to get me food or a glass of water.
 Even this liner was a biggie:

 The fan, mind you, was three freakin’ steps away.

 Ah — the cringe is strong in this one.

 If I hadn’t shared before, I’d try and share teenage-hood with Mama now.
-That evening, I sat her down on the couch and explained my BTS passion to her.

 I realised how stupidly oblivious I’d been this whole while — kinda a moronic douchebag.
 I’d put her on hold, took her goodness and words for granted.
 The irony was, I loved her so much.
 Dang it.